tnajdek/zotero-api-client/README.md

 <a name="module_zotero-api-client..api..groups"></a>

 #### api~groups() ⇒ <code>Object</code>
 Configure api to request user-accessible groups (i.e. The set of groups the current API key has access to, including public groups the key owner belongs to even if the key doesn't have explicit permissions for them.)
-Can only be used in conjuction with get()
+Can only be used in conjunction with get()

 **Kind**: inner method of [<code>api</code>](#module_zotero-api-client..api)
 **Chainable**